 CA: Immigration is another key area where law firms can use their expertise to assist.
 Can you talk about your involvement?

-I’ve been working on a case representing immigrant juveniles in California who were denied Special Immigrant Juvenile status (SIJ) and were at risk of removal.
+During the Trump Administration, immigration law and reform was a particularly hot topic and there were a number of high-profile disputes arising out of the administration’s changes to policies and procedures.
+I was involved in a case that was recently settled where we represented immigrant juveniles in California who were denied Special Immigrant Juvenile status (SIJ) and were at risk of removal.
 Under established law, our clients were eligible for SIJ.
 They had endured abuse, neglect or abandonment and received a determination from a state court that reunification with their parents was not viable or in their best interest.

 CA: What was your experience on the case like?